rankutah/blog/sites/rank-utah/content/about.md

 Hi, I’m Benjamin.

+Clear Presence provides website design and local SEO services for small businesses across the U.S., from an office in [Pleasant Grove, Utah](/locations/pleasant-grove-ut).

 Clear Presence provides website design and local SEO services for small businesses.
 The goal is simple: a fast, professional website that helps people find your business on Google and then call, text, or send a message.

 You’ll work directly with me from planning to launch.
 Monthly service keeps things simple and covers your website, managed hosting, and updates.